pranavramachandra1/cdm-frontend/backend_api.md

 **Status Codes:**
 - 200: Completion status toggled successfully
-- 400: Unable to toggle completion
+- 400: Unable to toggle complete on task
 - 404: Task not found
+- 500: An unexpected error occurred

 ### PATCH `/tasks/toggle-recurring/{task_id}`
 **Purpose:** Toggles the recurring status of a task.